-- 1. The Principal (or designee) is responsible for initiating the fire alarm to signal the evacuation of the building after an earthquake.
+- The Principal (or designee) is responsible for initiating the fire alarm to signal the evacuation of the building after an earthquake.
+If the fire alarm is not working, the Principal (or designee) will alternatively use the PA system, two way radio or go door to door.
 Always evacuate after an earthquake to check the school grounds before bringing students back inside. - 2.
-If an evacuation is initiated (i.e. fire alarm goes off), everyone in the building should evacuate and leave the door open as they leave: - 3.
+If an evacuation is initiated, everyone in the building should evacuate and leave the door open as they leave. - 3.
 Teachers should evacuate their students: - a.
 Grab the class roster and safety clipboard. - b.
 Students should line up in a single file and count students quickly. - c.
-LEAVE THE DOOR OPEN upon leaving (this is the opposite of a fire drill - d.
+LEAVE THE DOOR OPEN upon leaving (this is the opposite of a fire drill) - d.
 Take students to the primary assembly site, following the route on the map. - e.
 At the assembly site, take attendance and report missing children to the Principal. - 4.
 The Office Manager should grab the Emergency Cards, Sign-in/Out Sheets, and First Aid Kit before evacuating.
 As the Assistant to the Physically-Challenged, the Office Manager needs to make sure that students and staff with medical conditions are safely evacuated. - 5.
 If safe, the Principal should direct the BOM to disconnect utilities & equipment before evacuating.
 This will mitigate damage caused by a fire, if one results. - 6.
 After initiating the fire alarm, the Principal should: - a.
 Sweep the hallways (with APs or the Business Operations Manager). - b.
 Make sure 911 has been called (if not already called). - c.
-Evacuate the building with students and staff. - 7.
+Evacuate the building of students and staff. - 7.
 As the Head of the First Aid Team, the Office Manager should be sure to grab a First Aid Kit, Emergency Cards, and Sign in/Out sheets. - 8.
-After evacuating (at the assembly site): - 9.
-Teachers should take attendance and notify the Site Communications Team (Principal, APs, BOM) of missing students or staff. - a.
-If students or staff are missing, the Principal should lead a search and rescue mission - 10.
-If first aid is needed, the Office Manager and the First Aid Team should set up a First Aid Kit and render aid as needed. - 11.
+After evacuating (at the assembly site): - a.
+Teachers should take attendance and notify the Site Communications Team (Principal, APs, BOM) of missing students or staff. - b.
+If students or staff are missing, the Principal should lead a search and rescue mission - 9.
+If first aid is needed, the Office Manager and the First Aid Team should set up a First Aid Kit and render aid as needed. - 10.
 The BOM should turn off the gas and electricity, if it is safe to do so.
-(This will minimize risk of fire or explosion after an earthquake). - 12.
+(This will minimize risk of fire or explosion after an earthquake). - 11.
 Rocketship schools are equipped with earthquake/survival buckets with tools, food, and drinking water that can be used in case of an emergency.